KitMcDermott/DM6053-Ideation-and-Prototyping-SP17-Duff/creative_process.md

-# Creative Process Presentation & Bibliography
+# Creative Process Presentation, Bibliography and Creative Work

+### Part01:
-Research, analyze, evaluate, and communicate the research & design processes of a creator from a discipline of your choice.
+Research, analyze, evaluate, and communicate the research & design *processes* of a creator from a discipline of your choice.
 Present this research in a 10 minute Powerpoint or video, with citations of at least 10 separate sources throughout. *At least five of the sources must be academic (books, journal articles, museum catalogs)* Cite your sources throughout your presentation and also turn in a bibliography online in NYU Classes.
 Use [Chicago MLA format.](https://owl.purdue.edu/owl/research_and_citation/chicago_manual_17th_edition/chicago_manual_of_style_17th_edition.html)
 The process presentation will reveal the discoveries you made about your subject, as well as how these discoveries will inform or have informed your own creative processes.

-### Possible Choices \(but not limited to\):
+**Possible Choices \(but not limited to\):**

-* Jon Bellion - Kevin
 * Sarah Blakely \(Spanx\)
 * Richard Branson
 * John Cage
-* Coco Chanel - Val
+* Coco Chanel
-* Suzanne Collins - Claudia
 * Kyle Cooper
-* Thomas Edison - Zheng
+* Thomas Edison
 * Albert Einstein
-* Leonardo Da Vinci - Alex
+* Leonardo Da Vinci
-* Salvador Dali - Kyle
+* Salvador Dali
 * Charles Darwin
 * Walt Disney
 * Charles & Ray Eames